entando/entando-docs/vuepress/docs/next/tutorials/devops/build-core-image.md

         docker build . -f Dockerfile.wildfly -t <YOUR-USER>/<YOUR-REPO-NAME>:<YOUR-VERSION>

-4. Create a repository on your docker repository to house your new application
+4. Create a repository on your Docker repository to store your new application

 5. Push the Image to your Repository